 Adapted from the The Salem & West Hebron United Methodist Churches’ Recipes From The Heart Cookbook

 I tweaked the recipe by lowering the amount of oil and baking powder.
-I also added ground flaxseed for fiber and omega-3's.
+I also added ground flaxseed for fiber and omega-3′s.
 I like to add frozen wild blueberries which do not have to be thawed.
 Just sprinkle them on the pancakes as they are cooking.
 Fresh blueberries are great too.
-Blueberries are anti-oxidant powerhouses.
-The frozen wild berries I use are from Maine.
-They're small and sweet.
-They're perfect for muffins and oatmeal too.
-The link is provided in the recipe.
+Blueberries are antioxidant powerhouses.

 Skim milk keeps the pancakes on the lighter side.
 You can also use buttermilk instead of skim milk for classic blueberry-buttermilk pancakes.
 If using buttermilk omit the salt.
 The buttermilk will make them even more fluffy and tender with a mild tang.